 6. Parties are requested to submit any information to the Committee through the secretariat.
 The information should be submitted in electronic form, and as relevant, by sending original copies subsequently by post.

 7. The information should consist of original documents and their English translation.
-The Committee may choose not to consider documentation referred to by the Parties via web links.Rule 12
+The Committee may choose not to consider documentation referred to by the Parties via web links.

+8. Parties are requested to respond to the Committee’s requests for information by the deadline set by the Committee.
+The Committee may disregard any late information.

+Rule 12

 1. The Committee should prepare draft findings and recommendations in closed session, taking into account, inter alia, any submission, reply, corroborating and supporting information and presentations to the Committee by the Parties involved.
 The Committee should start by considering and drawing appropriate conclusions as to whether or not the Party concerned is in compliance.
 It might distinguish at this point between failure to establish the necessary implementing measures and failure to apply such measures.